bjekic/WallSegmentation/README.md

 PPM architecture.<br/> <br/>

 ## Structure of the project:<br/>
- - folder [Models](https://github.com/bjekic/WallSegmentation/tree/main/Models) consists of 3 seperate .py files: <br/>
+ - Folder [Models](https://github.com/bjekic/WallSegmentation/tree/main/Models) consists of 3 seperate .py files: <br/>
    - [resnet.py](https://github.com/bjekic/WallSegmentation/blob/main/Models/resnet.py) - where the ResNet architecture is defined. <br/>
    - [models.py](https://github.com/bjekic/WallSegmentation/blob/main/Models/models.py) - where the whole PPM architecture for the decoder is defined, the ResNet dilated architecture for the encoder, as well as the class for the Segmentation Module.
 Beside the classes for the different architectures, there are